EraldyHq/kubee/docs/bin/kube-x-helm-post-renderer.md

 Kustomize won't let you have multiple resources with the same GVK, name, and namespace because it expects each resource to be unique.
 If a resource template report an error, setting it as a patch template, may resolve the problem.

+# EXAMPLE

+Check the `kube-x-argocd` chart for an example.